Courtesy Cheyenne Buckingham

 An hour later, I regained somewhat of a normal breathing rhythm, enough to call my translator and ask for help.
 After a steroid shot in the butt, an overdose from an inhaler, and a chest X-ray, all the doctor could tell me was, “Tienes bronquitis” (“You have bronchitis”).
 All I could think was that there’s no way bronchitis prompts that kind of reaction.

 I wouldn’t learn until nearly three months later, back in the United States, that I had experienced a severe asthma attack.
 My mother remembered that I had it as an infant; a doctor confirmed that the asthma had returned.
-Here are the 7 symptoms of asthma every adult should know.

 Looking back on that day, I have no idea how I was able to stay calm, but my reaction saved my life.
 Giving in to anxiety would have further tightened my airways; by integrating my yoga breathing exercises, I got through.
 It’s a lesson I carry with me through life: Relax, don’t give in to fear, and just breathe.
-Check out these 14 magic phrases to instantly calm anxiety.